daviddelusenet/react-workshop/README.md

   In React you have a lot of possibilities on how to do things.
 Of course React has best practices but doesn't force these on you.

   Also there are a lot of tools which extend/improve React functionality.
-You can pick the ones you like and ignore the ones you don't like.
+You can pick the ones you like and (in most cases) ignore the ones you don't like.

+- **There are entire project structures based on the usage of React**

+  Since a React project behaves way different then your average project your project structure will probably also be different.
+Luckily for us there were already people thinking of ways on how to structure a complex React project, like [this one](https://medium.com/@alexmngn/how-to-better-organize-your-react-applications-2fd3ea1920f1).

 - **You can also develop mobile applications with React Native**